impresso/impresso-language-identification/README.md

    other LID system.

  - If all LID systems agree unequivocally, we choose this language.
-In practice, this rule only applies to the languages `de` and `fr` due to the limitations of the `impresso_ft` system.
+In practice, this rule only applies to the languages `de`, `fr`, `en` and `it` due to the limitations of the `impresso_ft` system.
 Decision code: `all`.

- - If all LID systems except `impresso_ft` agree on a language other than `de` or `fr`, accept this other language.
-This rule typically applies for `it`, `la`, or other rare languages.  `lb` is exempt because not all LID systems can recognize `lb`.
+ - If all LID systems except `impresso_ft` agree on a language other than `de`, `fr`, `en` or `it`, and if the language has been selected by the ensemble in stage 1b at least once, and if there are at least as many letter characters as the minimal text length specifies, accept this other language.
+This rule typically applies for
+   `la`, or other rare languages.  `lb` is exempt because not all LID systems can recognize `lb`.
 Decision code: `all-but-impresso_ft`.